-During the 1930s the New Orleans NAACP led a fight for a second high school due to overcrowding.
-Black leaders pushed for a vocational training school since most black students were expected to go to work right after high school.
-This led to problems with the white community who viewed a new vocational high school as a threat to white jobs.
+The New Orleans NAACP led a fight for a second high school due to overcrowding.
+Black leaders pushed for a vocational training school since most black students were expected to go to work after high school.
+Some within the white community viewed a new vocational high school as a potential threat to white jobs.
 School board officials came to a compromise and agreed that the trades taught at the new high school would be mostly occupied by African-Americans.
-However after purchasing land, the school board backed out of the deal and built another school on the property instead.
-Black leaders were not swayed and kept the issue alive.
-Finally in the late 1930s federal funding came through.
-The vocational school they were hoping for was coming.
-The landfill was filled in and the school board purchased the site.
+However, after purchasing land for the vocational school, the school board backed out of the deal and another school was built on the property instead.

-Black musicians were not allowed to play on stage at Symphony Hall so the New Orleans Symphony Orchestra decided to move to the Booker T. Washington auditorium so that black pianist Jean Maloney could play with them.
-The show was well received with a full house.
-The next year William Grant Still conducted the orchestra who went on to become one of the first well known black orchestra conductors.
+During segregation, black musicians were not allowed to play on stage at Symphony Hall, so the New Orleans Symphony Orchestra decided to move to the Booker T. Washington High School auditorium.
+One reason for the move was so that Jean Maloney, a black pianist, could play with them.
+The performance was well-received by a full house.
+The next year, William Grant Still conducted the orchestra.
+He would later become one of the first well-known black orchestra conductors.

 The 1970s proved to be a time of great change in the school’s history.
 In the past, the school had provided a comprehensive academic/vocational education to its students.
 However, in the early 1970s, this dual-track curriculum was shelved for one that was primarily academic due largely to education reformers and civil rights activists who lobbied against vocational education for black students and for integrated college preparatory high schools.
 This sentiment was rooted in the belief that vocational education would guarantee that blacks were locked in low-wage jobs.
 The school also underwent changes to its physical plant with an interior and exterior renovation that was undertaken in 1973.
 Local architect R. P. Gandolfo oversaw the project’s design.